yogeshkhetpal/UberDataAnalysis/uberAnalysis.md

 uberData <- uberData[!is.na(uberData$'Date/Time'),]
 ```

-## fetching subsets of whole data(jun and july) and data data cleaning to proceed with data visualisation
+## Fetching subsets of whole data(jun and july) and data data cleaning to proceed with data visualisation

 ```r
 uberMinorData <- rbind( jun,jul)